Northern Ireland Trade Guidance

 • Seed potatoes (for commercial growing)

-• Used agricultural and forestry machinery and vehicles
+• Used agricultural and forestry machinery or vehicles

 NI plant health label (NIPHL)